Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization

 Monte-Carlo Tree Search (MCTS) is a popular set of techniques used to explore a search tree.
 MCTS uses random playouts to collect information about the value of a node in the search tree and uses a selection formula to balance exploration and exploitation in the tree.
 The UCT algorithm \cite{kocsis_bandit_2006} and RAVE \cite{gelly_monte-carlo_2011} are some node selection methods.

 Nested Monte-Carlo Search (NMCS) \cite{cazenave_nested_2009} is a different way of exploring a search tree.
 NMCS implements a nested structure, which means that each search recursively launches a lower-level search, until level 0 where the search returns the terminal reward of a random playout starting from the current state.
+A state is a point in the search space representing a partial (in which case, actions can be taken) or terminal solution.
 Starting from an empty sequence, NMCS chooses actions until it reaches a terminal state.
 In state $s_i$, a level $\ell$ NMCS search launches a level $\ell-1$ search for each available action.
 The action with the highest score is played.
 NMCS has been successfully applied to various games and combinatorial optimization problems \cite{roucairol_solving_2023} \cite{cazenave_nested_2016}.

 NRPA \cite{rosin_nested_2011} combines the nested structure of NMCS with a policy learning method.
 At each level, NRPA performs a lower-level search and updates the policy with respect to the best returned sequence.
 Each search of level $\ell$ launches $n$ searches of level $\ell - 1$.
 At level 0, a search is a playout where the actions are conditioned by a policy vector $\pi$.
 The policy $\pi$ associates a weight $w_{s, a}$ to a $(state, action)$ couple. $(state, action)$ couples are uniquely encoded by a domain-specific $code$ method.